OpenFAST/KiteFAST/glue-codes/kitefast/documentation/KiteAeroDyn/user_guide/introduction.rst

-used to generate the needed static airfoil data based on uncorrected 2D data (based, e.g., on airfoil tests in a wind tunnel or `XFoil <http://web.mit.edu/drela/Public/web/xfoil/>`__), including features to blend data between different airfoils, apply 3D rotational augmentation, and extrapolate to high AoA.
+used to generate the needed static airfoil data based on uncorrected 2D data (based, e.g., on airfoil tests in a wind tunnel or `XFoil <http://web.mit.edu/drela/Public/web/xfoil/>`__), including features to blend data between different airfoils and extrapolate to high AoA.
 The static airfoil data is always used in the VSM iteration.
 The interpolation of airfoil data based on Reynolds number or aerodynamic-control setting (e.g., flaps) is also available.

-The primary KiteAeroDyn input file defines modeling options, environmental conditions (except freestream flow), airfoils, rotor properties, as well as output file specifications.
+The primary KiteAeroDyn input file defines modeling options, environmental conditions (except freestream flow), airfoils, rotor properties, the discretization and geometry of each kite component (fuselage, wings, etc.), as well as output file specifications.
-Rotor airfoil data properties are read from dedicated inputs files (one for each rotor) and include coefficients of lift force, drag force, and optional pitching moment versus AoA;  the UA model parameters are currently unused.
+Airfoil data properties are read from dedicated inputs files (one for each unique airfoil) and include coefficients of lift force, drag force, and optional pitching moment versus AoA (and optionally Reynolds number or aerodynamic-control setting); the UA model parameters are currently unused.
+Rotor data properties are also read from dedicated input files and include coefficients force coefficients, moment coefficients, and power coefficient versus rotor speed, relative velocity, skew angle, and rotor collective blade-pitch angle.

 :numref:`kad_input` describes the KiteAeroDyn input files.
 :numref:`kad_output` discusses the